Online Poker Tournaments | Poker Strategy Sit N Go Strategy

 Sit and Go Strategy - ICM and Bubble Play Adjustments for 6-Max SNGs

-Only 2 Paying Places There Are Adjustments Needed To Your Push / Fold Strategy In 6-Max SNGs
+Only 2 Paying Places There Are Adjustments Needed To Your Push / Fold ICM Strategy In 6-Max SNGs

 Six-Max Sit and Go tournaments are a popular alternative to the standard 9 or 10 handed games.
 This article looks at Bubble Play in 6-Max Sit n Go Tournaments and highlights some of the strategy adjustments dictated by the different prize structure.